tekmyndaspy/fauxble/README.md

 # Other Notes:
-fauxble.cmd is commented quite a bit. near the top of the file are variables to allow one to set the video player to be used and the file types that are accepted. by default, fauxble uses mpv and accepts mp4 files.
+fauxble.cmd is commented quite a bit. near the top of the file are variables to allow one to set the video player to be used and the file types that are accepted. by default, fauxble uses mpv and accepts mp4 files. the script will not play videos that have exclamation points in the filename, so ensure that filenames are changed accordingly